PadTrick/archlinux_install/README.md

 ` ls` to list your directory and check if the folder `Microsoft` is present.

-copy the Microsoft folder into your `/boot`
+copy the Microsoft folder into your `/mnt/boot`

-`cp -r /mnt/win10/EFI/Microsoft /boot/EFI`
+`cp -r /mnt/win10/EFI/Microsoft /mnt/boot/EFI`

+check if its inside the correct folder `/mnt/boot`

+`cd /mnt/boot/EFI` and `ls`

 Now you can Reboot